Dravida Munnetra Kazhagam: C. N. Annadurai era (1949–1969)

 The DMK's initial participation in electoral politics, in the 1957 legislative assembly elections, was mixed.
-While it won 15 seats, many prominent leaders such as Annadurai and V. R. Nedunchezhiyan were defeated.
-It fared somewhat better in the 1962 elections, winning 50 seats and becoming the main opposition party.
+While it won 15 seats, many prominent leaders such as V. R. Nedunchezhiyan were defeated.
+It fared somewhat better in the 1962 elections, winning 50 seats and becoming the main opposition party by founder annadurai lost his seat.

 Anti-Hindi Imposition agitations

 The DMK inherited the anti-Hindi imposition policies of its parent organization, DK.
 Founder C.N.
 Annadurai had earlier participated in the anti-Hindi imposition agitations during 1938–40 and throughout the 1940s.

 In July 1953, the DMK launched an agitation against the Union government's proposed name-change of Kallakudi to Dalmiapuram.
 They claimed that the town's proposed new name, proposed to be named after Ramkrishna Dalmia, symbolized the exploitation of South India by the North.
 On 15 July, M. Karunanidhi and other DMK members removed the Hindi name from Dalmiapuram railway station's name board and protested on the tracks.
 In the altercation with the police that followed the protests, two DMK members lost their lives, and several others, including Karunanidhi and Kannadasan, were arrested.

 The DMK continued its anti-Hindi Imposition policies throughout the 1950s, along with the secessionist demand for Dravida Nadu, which initially adopted a more radical stance than the Dravida Kazhagam.
 On 28 January 1956, Annadurai, along with Periyar and Rajaji, signed a resolution passed by the Academy of Tamil Culture endorsing the continuation of English as the official language.
 On 21 September 1957, the DMK convened an anti-Hindi conference to protest against the imposition of Hindi.
 It observed 13 October 1957 as "anti-Hindi day".

 On 31 July 1960, another open-air anti-Hindi conference was held in Kodambakkam, Madras.
 In November 1963, DMK dropped its secessionist demand in the wake of the Sino-Indian War and the passage of the anti-secessionist 16th Amendment to the Indian Constitution.
 The anti-Hindi stance remained and hardened with the passage of Official Languages Act of 1963.
 The DMK's view on Hindi's eligibility for official language status were reflected in Annadurai's response to the "numerical superiority of Hindi" argument: "If we had to accept the principle of numerical superiority while selecting our national bird, the choice would have fallen not on the peacock but on the common crow."